iiasa/CWatM/docu/setup.rst

 .. warning:: a 32-bit version is not able to handle the data requirements!

-.. warning:: CWATM is tested for Python 3.7 and 3.8 and will for sure not work with Python versions lower than 3.6.
+.. warning:: CWatM is tested for Python 3.7 and 3.8 and will for sure not work with Python versions lower than 3.6.
 We recommend using Python 3.7 or 3.8

 External libraries
 -------------------